-and firm-level promotion rates in each year month are correlated with manager value added for the sample of promoted managers.
-For both the sample of all promotions, and promotions to different teams, we find that the instruments are uncorrelated with manager value added.
+workers.
+While it is impossible to fully test this exclusion restriction because we do not observe latent managerial performance for the full sample of workers, we can test whether industry and firm-level promotion rates in each year month are correlated with manager value added for the sample of promoted managers.
+In Table 6, we show that for both the sample of all promotions, and promotions to different teams, we find that the instruments are uncorrelated with manager value added.
 This is unsurprising given that we measure manager value added as the manager fixed effects extracted from a regression that also controls for firm-year-month fixed effects.
-Therefore, manager value added should be uncorrelated with any variable that only varies at the firm-year-month level.
+In fact, one would expect the point estimates on the relationship between manager value added and our instruments to be precisely zero; the reason they can potentially differ here is because we estimate manager value added on a larger set of managers.
+Specifically, to estimate value added, we include both managers whom we only ever observe as managers, as well as those who were once workers and whom we see promoted; for the former set, we do not observe their pre-promotion sales performance.
+Table 6 simply verifies that there is no correlation between observed manager value added and our instruments, for our analytic set of managers for whom we observe pre-promotion performance.